niallmandal/car-sim-steering/README.md

 # car-sim-steering
 This is an algorithm to predict the steering angle of a car from a Unity simulation.
-This simulation is based on a project called DonkeyCar in which teams create a RC car to autonoumously drive.
+This simulation is based on a project called DonkeyCar in which teams create a RC car to autonomously drive.
 This is a virtual solution to this problem using Computer Vision.
 Dataset for training images can be found here: https://www.kaggle.com/niallmandal/car-data-from-a-unity-simulation

 ## Unity
 The github to the simulator used can be found here: https://github.com/tawnkramer/sdsandbox.